Please note that we are not accepting applicants for the Fall 2022 or Fall 2023 cohort.

 The Doctor of Philosophy degree in applied economics in the Department of Economics at Western Michigan University is designed to meet the needs of future high-level practicing economists in non-academic and academia settings.
 The Ph.D. program is intended to be completed within four years.

 The Department of Economics has faculty demonstrating a wide range of research interests with a common theme of applied research.
 The faculty uses state-of-the-art economic theory and empirical methods to address a myriad of applied economic problems.

 The WMU Ph.D. program in applied economics develops skills required for applied research and prepares doctorates for their first job in academia.

 Workshops and internships

-WMU's program retains a core curriculum as is required by traditional Ph.D. programs in economics, but also requires participation in a series of applied economics workshops and allows the completion of a one-year internship in a non-academic organization.
-Doctoral students intern with organizations such as:
+WMU's program retains a core curriculum as is required by traditional Ph.D. programs in economics, but also requires participation in applied economics workshops and allows the completion of an internship in a non-academic organization.